Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 2. There is an offline maps download component that again runs in Cloudflare, orchestrated from Azure.

 3. There is a search component, using photon server.
-This is covered in the [last section on photon](#photon-server-architecture), as it is logically distinct from the rest of the Android components, and is not shown in the architecture diagram.
+This is covered in the [last section on photon](#photon-server-architecture), as it is logically distinct from the rest of the Android components, and is not shown in the Android diagram below (it has its own diagram in that section).

 ![Android Architecture Diagram](android.svg)